ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Introduction-to-Seaborn.md

   <img src="https://github.com/robinsones/robinsones.github.io/blob/draft-post-3/images/Dave-test.png" alt="Text"/>
 </p>

-Fortunately, he wrote back quickly suggesting I try Seaborn, and my bootcamp experience was saved.
+Fortunately, he wrote back quickly suggesting I try seaborn, and my boot camp experience was saved.
 Six weeks later, I've become known in my Metis cohort as a seaborn evangelicalist.
 On presentation days at Metis, not a plot goes by without me marking down if it has base matplotlib aesthetics.
 I then follow up with the presenters afterwards, asking them why they don't use seaborn.
 Usually this is followed by, “Is it to make me sad?"

 These strong opinions on plotting actually follow a family tradition.
 Back in February, my brother David Robinson, a data scientist at Stack Overflow, became part of a flare-up in a long-running debate on ggplot2 versus base R graphics.